-Wildfire Winterberry is a multi-stemmed deciduous shrub with a more or less rounded form.
+Berry Heavy Gold Winterberry is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+This shrub will require occasional maintenance and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-- Suckering
+Suckering

-Wildfire Winterberry is recommended for the following landscape applications;
+Berry Heavy Gold Winterberry is recommended for the following landscape applications;